apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/expansion-reduction.md

     ApiApplicationServer ----- api    service
     AlertServer          ----- alert  service
 ```
-If the corresponding master service or worker service does not exist, then the master/worker service is successfully shut down.
+If the corresponding master service or worker service does not exist, then the master or worker service is successfully shut down.

 ### Modify the Configuration File

  - modify the configuration file `conf/config/install_config.conf` on the **all** nodes, synchronizing the following configuration.

-    * to scale down the master node, modify the ips and masters parameters.
+    * to scale down the master node, modify the IPs and masters parameters.
-    * to scale down worker nodes, modify the ips and workers parameters.
+    * to scale down worker nodes, modify the IPs and workers parameters.

 ```shell
 # which machines to deploy DS services on, "localhost" for this machine